Alceu-wv/Microsservices_APIs_Springboot/README.md

-# AppTeams
+# VenturaHR

-AppTeams is a platform to register players and organize sport teams.
+VenturaHR is a platform for both companies and job seekers to make their match.
-You can register different kinds of professionals and then build a team.
+Each vacancy has its criteria, so the seeker should answer for.

 ## Installation